FootprintsForFreedom/FootprintsForFreedomBackend/Sources/AppApi/Documentation.docc/Api/Languages/LanguageApi.md

 ## Overview

-See how to create, read, update, activate, deactivate and prioritise languages.
+See how to create, read, activate, deactivate and prioritise languages.

 ## Topics

-### Create, read and update
+### Create and read

 - <doc:LanguageCreate>
 - <doc:LanguageDetail>
 - <doc:LanguageList>
-- <doc:LanguageUpdate>
-- <doc:LanguagePatch>
+- <doc:LanguageListUnused>

 ### Activate, deactivate and set priorities